Projects per year

 I have been working as a transdisciplinary scientist since 2004.
 I hold a PhD in Geography, an MSc in Economics and a five-year degree in Engineering with specialisation in forestry and natural resource management.

 Before I joined Teesside University I have worked at the University of Aberdeen in Scotland, at the International Social Science Council - UNESCO in Paris, at the James Hutton Institute (former Macaulay Land Use Research Institute) in Scotland and at the Catolica Porto Business School in Portugal.
-I was also seconded at the Committee on Climate Change (CCC) in London, an agency under the Department for Business, Energy and Industrial Strategy that advises the UK Government and the Devolved Administrations on greenhouse gas emissions targets and on climate change adaptation for all sectors of the economy.

 My research focuses on the role of land to deliver multiple benefits namely climate change adaptation and mitigation, sustainable food production, ecosystem services and rural prosperity taking into consideration the interconnections across spatial scales namely farm level, community level, regional level, national level, global level.